igrigorik/http-client-hints/draft.md

   Key: CH-RW;r=[320:640]
 ~~~

-Above example indicates that the cache key should be based on the CH-RW header, and the resouce should be cached and made available for any request whose display width falls between 320 and 640px.
+Above example indicates that the cache key should be based on the CH-RW header, and the resource should be cached and made available for any request whose display width falls between 320 and 640px.

 In absence of support for fine-grained control of the cache key via the Key header field, Vary response header can be used to indicate that served resource has been adapted based on specified Client Hint preferences.